A consistent corpus of mediumistic messages

 Here it is not clear the use that is made of the term consciousness, which certainly does not indicate awareness, since humans are conscious and self-conscious already in their childhood.
 The reference to the akashic body seems to want to connect consciousness to an influence by the spirit that, as said immediately afterwards, communicates to the unconscious.
 Since no mention is made of the brain and its functioning, it is not clear in what sense the term unconscious is here used.
 The process of development of the astral and mental bodies also is not better explained: we know the development of the physical body, which at first grows in force and efficiency, then – once it reaches maturity – begins to decline, until its rapid decay at a very old age.
 But how the astral and mental bodies are developed can only be guessed, unless we are gifted with non-ordinary resources.

-«In the astral plane we find ambitions of all social categories: creatures who were priests of some religion, not moved by vocation, but by ambition, here, in the astral plane, can create churches and monasteries of which they imagine to be the regents; politicians who figure to be heads of government, vain individuals that create a court of people admiring their beauties and so on».
-This subjective phase lasts for a longer or shorter period: even if the perception of time in the astral plane is different from that in the physical plane, the stage of desire satisfaction can last for years or even decades.
+«In the astral plane we find ambitions of all social categories: creatures who were priests of some religion, not moved by vocation, but by ambition, here, in the astral plane, can create churches and monasteries of which they imagine to be the principal; politicians who figure to be heads of government, vain individuals that create a court of people admiring their beauties and so on».
+This subjective phase lasts for a longer or shorter period: even if the perception of time in the astral plane is different from that in the physical plane, this stage of satisfaction of our desires can last for years or even decades.
 Then comes a phase that could be defined as objective astral reality: «Until the entity frees itself from its desires, fantasies and unfulfilled aspirations, it remains in the astral plane.
 Finally, when the entity has elaborated all its dreams and afterthoughts of physical life, it no longer has the desire to lose itself in the fantasies that so well translate into forms, seeming like a real world, and awakens to a new awareness.
-His astral body has freed itself from the densest matter and begins to space a wider horizon: it comes into contact with the life of the astral plane».
+Their astral bodies have freed themselves from the densest matter and begin to space a wider horizon: they come into contact with the life of the astral plane».

 Should someone want to get a more complete idea of how Theosophy describes the astral plane and the entities that, permanently or temporarily, dwell there, I invite them to read The Astral Body, a synthesis of all the references to the astral plane contained in the texts written by the main exponents of Theosophy, edited in 1926 by Arthur E. Powell (1882-1969).
 The book can be downloaded from the Library, and – as always happens – the original offers much more than the synthesis made by the Cerchio Firenze 77 entities.